At a Glance

 The basic pneumatic extruder allows individual pressure settings.
 BS printers support 10 ml and 30ml cartridges (Left picture).
 Pressure ranges from 0 to 6 bar.

 Many Tools, Different Materials: Click and Go!

 Biomaterials of very different consistencies require very different tools (sizes) but need to be printed into one structure.

 On top of this, any 3D printer works only when the first layer is well aligned to the building platform.
-The BS3.1 comes with optical and mechanical calibration tools for the automatic offset compensation between the tools and the ground level.
+The BS printer come with optical and mechanical calibration tools for the automatic offset compensation between the tools and the ground level.
 The only things you have to do is load your material, find the right pressure for extrusion and create your model.
 Then you are just a few mouse clicks away from your ready printed scaffold.

-A reference of the GeSiM BS31 gcode commands is available for download here.
+A reference of the GeSiM BS gcode commands is available on request.

 Disclaimer: GeSiM isn’t responsible for damages of the hardware due to wrong and/or unappropriated G-code sequences sent to the machine.
 If you are not sure contact GeSiM in advance.